chiachunho1997/botnana-book/en-us/json-api.md

     tag1|value1|tag2|value2...

-Note: responses return is not in JSON format.
+Note: responses returned are not in JSON format.

 ## Version API